-The HAAS Velox Knee Ascender is similar to and does serves the same purpose as the other very popular knee ascender known as the SAKA.
-“HAAS” stands for Haul-Ass-Ascent-System and SAKA stands for Self-Advancing-Knee-Ascender, while both products perform a similar function.
+The HAAS Velox Knee Ascender is for rope walking.
+“HAAS” stands for Haul-Ass-Ascent-System.
 This now transforms my climbing system into a true Rope-Walker system.
-When making long ascents using both legs, together with my upper body, it enables me to distribute the load more onto my legs.
-This shouldn’t mislead anyone though, as climbing a single line still requires a great deal of effort, stamina and determination.
+When making long ascents using both legs, together with my upper body, it enables me to distribute the load more equally onto my legs, alleviating my arms from any major lifting.
+This shouldn’t mislead anyone though, as climbing a single line still requires a great deal of effort, coordination, stamina and determination.

 Here’s how to tie The Michocan or Martin Hitch:

 Here’s how to tie The Cosmo Hitch: